-Closeness or intimate relationships are an essential human experience which can provide a person with security, support, and connectedness across the lifespan.
-Intimacy, sexuality and sexual expression are basic human needs which can contribute positively to health and quality of life.
-[1-6]
+Sexuality and intimacy are lived experiences that mean different things to different people, at different stages of their lives.
+Closeness or intimate relationships are an essential human experience which can provide a person with security, support, and connectedness across the lifespan including the period of a life-limiting illness.
+[7,23] Intimacy, sexuality and sexual expression are basic human needs which can contribute positively to health and quality of life.
+[1-7]

 Healthcare professionals often find sexuality and sexual activity a difficult topic to broach and may consider it out of their scope of practice.
-[2,4] Older people perceive health care professionals as uninterested or ill-equipped for discussions about sexuality and sexual health.
-[1,7] Although they may feel very hesitant or unable to start these discussions, older people feel more inclined and at ease in discussing sexuality and sexual health if health care professionals appear interested, understanding, concerned and empathetic and clearly accepting of all sexual orientations.
+[2,4,7] Yet, health professionals can play an important role in assisting both the person and their partner to explore the impact of advanced disease on intimacy and sexuality.
+Older people perceive health care professionals as uninterested or ill-equipped for discussions about sexuality and sexual health.
+[1,8] Although they may feel very hesitant or unable to start these discussions, older people feel more inclined and at ease in discussing sexuality and sexual health if health care professionals appear interested, understanding, concerned and empathetic and clearly accepting of all sexual orientations.

 Dementia is increasingly prevalent in Australia and other countries.
 Dementia brings changes to a person’s ability to think, communicate and behave which can affect the way that a person living with dementia receives, experiences and expresses intimacy and sexuality.
 Couples may actively seek ways to maintain couplehood.
 In all stages in life, relationships are dynamic, evolving with the influence of personal and contextual factors.
 Those looking after people living with dementia need to respond to changes with sensitivity and respond to perceived or actual problems by asking questions and communicating with relevant stakeholders.